Anna de Brémont: Career

 Émile-Leon, the Count de Brémont, a French medical doctor working in New York.
-Following his death in May 1882, she moved to Europe. she met theatrical promoter Brandon Thomas in London.
-He set up a literary and musical tour for her, in the course of which she visited India, Australia and South Africa.
+Following his death in May 1882, she moved to Europe.

 In London in 1888, she was initiated into the Order of the Golden Dawn, alongside Oscar Wilde's wife Constance.
 She later wrote a memoir about Wilde and his mother.
 In May 1888, she appeared at the Globe Theatre in London in "the Countess de Brémont's Matinee" as Rosalind in the forest scenes from As You Like It.
 The Era said "her style was decidedly unsatisfactory".

+While in London she met the theatrical promoter Brandon Thomas in London.
+He set up a literary and musical tour for her, in the course of which she visited India, Australia and South Africa.
+She spent some time in South Africa, and on her departure from the country in June 1890, it was reported that she had a novel based on her experiences there in progress, and had begun preparing a lecture on life in the Transvaal, focusing on the social effects of the discovery of gold.
+The Gentleman Digger was published the next year, its characters thinly disguised versions of real people.

 In 1893, in the course of a review of three volumes by de Brémont, published under the general title of The World of Music, the New York Times reported that "it is said that this quondam light of Cincinnati now coruscates amid the incandescents of the Mrs Leo Hunter circle of London."

-She spent some time in South Africa.
-On her departure from the country in June 1890, it was reported that she had a novel based on her experiences there in progress, and had begun preparing a lecture on life in the Transvaal, focusing on the social effects of the discovery of gold.
-The Gentleman Digger was published the next year, its characters thinly disguised versions of real people.

-In 1894, while working for St Paul's magazine in London, she wrote to the librettist W.S.
-Gilbert requesting an interview.
+In 1894, while working for St Paul's magazine in London, she wrote to the librettist W. S. Gilbert requesting an interview.
 He replied, saying that he would cooperate in return for a fee of 20 guineas.
 She wrote back saying that she anticipated "the pleasure of writing Mr Gilbert's obituary for nothing".
 Gilbert retaliated by sending letters to the press which referred to "a lady styling herself the Countess de Brémont".
 She sued Gilbert for libel, claiming he had implied that she had no right to her title.
 Gilbert told the court that he had no knowledge of de Brémont except for the letter, and the jury found in his favour.

 She was in London during the First World War, where her experiences of German air-raids inspired her novel The Black Opal.
 In 1920, it was reported her fortune was gone.
-She died "penniless" in Earl's Court in 1922, aged 73, and was buried in the Roman Catholic section of Kensal Green Cemetery.
+She died "penniless" in Earl's Court on 18 October 1922, aged 73, and was buried in the Roman Catholic section of Kensal Green Cemetery.